Data Analysis with Excel?

 This leaves Excel to be an excellent tool for small datasets and maybe prototyping, but unsuitable for professional data management projects.

 These listed here are just the most common ten issues data engineers have to deal with when working with Excel spreadsheets to store, clean, and transform their data.
 If you are still hooked on Excel and fighting to get the data in the right format, investigate alternative solutions for data analysis.
 Not all data science tools require programming or scripting skills.
 Some of them are based on visual programming, where drag&drop of visual icons and their connection into a pipeline takes the place of scripting.

 KNIME Analytics Platform is an open source and open software for data analysis, with more than 3000 data operations.
 It can take your data from most sources and most formats to whatever shape you need them in and export your results in most available formats on most available platforms (open).
 It relies on a Graphical User Interface (GUI) where by drag&drop you can easily assemble a pipeline of operations (called “workflow”), which can be reused at any time.
 Thanks to its GUI, it is easy to combine documentation and functionality within the same project.
 Together with the KNIME Server, it also allows for easy productionization, collaboration, sharing, scheduling, and automation.

 - Download KNIME Analytics Platform for free from the KNIME website

 To quickly transition your knowledge and maybe your existing spreadsheets into repeatable and reliable workflows, you can rely on the free booklet “From Excel to KNIME” and start migrating!

 Sometimes, we might want to perform all complex data operations within KNIME Analytics Platform and then export the results back into an Excel spreadsheet.
-The second and latest version of this booklet introduced a few nodes from the community extension “Continental Nodes for KNIME”, which allow you to export the results back into an Excel spreadsheet with a specific look&feel.
+The second and latest version of this booklet introduced the community extension “Continental Nodes for KNIME”, which allow you to export the results back into an Excel spreadsheet with a specific look&feel.